Phantas0s/ottosocial/README.md

 file: ~/my-tweets.csv
 ```

-Then, you simply need to launch ottosocial (with or without the `--verify` flag).
+Then, you simply need to launch ottosocial.

 # CSV Format

-ottosocial can send tweets you previously typed in a CSV.
-This CSV needs to have two columns: `date` (when the tweet will be send) and `message`.
+ottosocial can send tweets from a CSV.
+It needs to have two columns: `date` (when the tweet will be send) and `message`.

 For example: